CAMP AYS – For Children Entering Grades K-6 in Central Indiana*

 Campers who bring toys from home will be encouraged to share with other children.
 Please clearly label all items brought into the program with the camper’s name.
 Directors may limit or ban items brought from home if they prove to be a disruption or cause a problem.
 AYS IS NOT RESPONSIBLE FOR LOST OR STOLEN ARTICLES.

-AYS Has Highly Trained Staff
+AYS Has Highly-Trained Staff

 Campers who use our before- and after-school programs will see some familiar faces.
-Many camp counselors are current AYS program staff, some are new faces who have joined our team for the summer.
+Many camp counselors are current AYS program staff, some are new counselors who have joined our team for the summer.
 AYS hires individuals to work at our camps who have experience, a passion for kids, and enjoy being outdoors.
 All AYS staff go through a drug test, TB test, and several criminal background checks.

 Camp counselors receive training in First Aid, child development, conflict resolution, team building, and overall safety to ensure that your child has a great summer experience.
 Counselor-camper ratios are low to allow for a variety of small group activities.
 CPR certified staff members are always on site.